klml/drfrederson/README.md

 - new article field (and include)
 - http://upstatement.com/blog/2013/10/comparing-php-template-languages-for-wordpresss/ but need it JS and
 - [ ] editor als template
+- [ ] prevent webedit by meta and class
 - [ ] jquery als lib
 - [ ] onsite preview
 - [ ] skip meta